Mustafa Zaman Abbasi

 Mustafa Zaman Abbasi (মুস্তাফা জামান আব্বাসী; 8 December 1936 – 10 May 2025) was a Bangladeshi musicologist.
 He was awarded Ekushey Padak in 1995 by the Government of Bangladesh.
 Abbasi was the youngest son of folk singer-composer Abbas Uddin Ahmed.
-As of 2016, he served as a senior research scholar at the "Kazi Nazrul Islam and Abbasuddin Research and Study Centre" of Independent University, Bangladesh.
+He was a research scholar at the "Kazi Nazrul Islam and Abbasuddin Research and Study Centre" of Independent University, Bangladesh.

 Early life and background

 Abbasi was born on 8 December 1936 in the Cooch Behar district of the then British India (now in West Bengal, India).
 Abbasi was the third son of Abbasuddin Ahmed.
 His eldest brother Mustafa Kamal was the Chief Justice of Bangladesh.
 His sister Ferdausi Rahman is a playback singer.
 Abbasi was trained by Indian classical musicians including Ustad Muhammad Hussain Khasru and Ustad Gul Mohammad Khan.

 Works

 Abbasi published more than fifty books in total.
 He published two books on Bhawaiya music with staff notation of about 1,200 songs.
 He published several books on poems of Jalaluddin Rumi, Niffari and Sultan Bahu.
 His books include "Abbasuddin Ahmed, Manush o Shilpi", "Kazi Nazrul Islam, Man and Poet" and "Puribo Ekaki".

 He anchored television programmes including "Amar Thikana" and "Bhora Nadeer Banke".